 The PetroChina Syndrome: Regulating Capital Markets in the Anti-Globalization Era

 Abstract: This article argues that the process of globalization has generated a legitimation crisis that can be the source of wasteful, even destructive, social and political conflict.
 I stylize this outcome as "the PetroChina Syndrome," after a leading example of the kind of activity generated in response to globalization, the PetroChina Campaign, where a coalition of labor, human rights, environmental, anti-slavery and religious groups worked together to oppose the initial public offering of a major Chinese oil company led by Goldman Sachs.
-The displacement of the trade union and collective bargaining by globalization has pushed organized labor and other groups to look to political intervention in the capital markets as an alternative means to establish legitimacy.
 This intervention should be encouraged to develop new institutions to respond to the growing legitimation crisis of global capitalism.

 Process Over Product: The Legitimation Crisis in Contemporary Popular Music.
 Charlie Bertsch, English Department, University of Arizona.